rjaros/kvision-guide/part-1-fundamentals/tooltips-and-popovers.md

 }
 ```

 Use `disablePopover` to deactivate the handler.

 The `enablePopover` method takes the `PopoverOptions` object as a parameter.
-It allows you to specify the alternative title text if the `title` property is not set, the content text, specify if the title and/or content contains HTML formatting, disable animation, set the popover delay, the placement and the list of trigger events  \(by default popovers are triggered by the click event\).
+It allows you to specify the alternative title text if the `title` property is not set, as well as set the content text, specify if the title and/or content contains HTML formatting, disable animation, set the popover delay, the placement and the list of trigger events  \(by default popovers are triggered by a click event\).

 ```kotlin
 button("A button") {